f5devcentral/f5-agility-labs-xc/docs/class2/lab5.rst

 provide summary details natively in platform without requiring a third party visibility platform as observability is native to Distributed Cloud.

-**End of Lab 5:**  This concludes Lab 5, feel free to review and test the configuration.
+**End of Lab 5:**  This concludes Lab 5, feel free to review and the following video for more information about AI Assistant. https://www.youtube.com/watch?v=vaGygSkQOso

-https://www.youtube.com/watch?v=vaGygSkQOso
 A Q&A session will begin shortly to conclude the overall lab.

 |labend|